Slicing

 Practical applications:

-Rollup Proofs: Divide 1,000-transaction batch into 10 slices of 100 transactions.
+Rollup Proofs: Divide a transaction batch into slices.
 Prove each slice, combine.

 ZK Computation: Divide complex computation into smaller circuits.
 Prove each, combine.